Claiming the SpreadEx Welcome Offer - How to Get Involved

 SpreadEx’s sign-up offer is likely to entice thousands of bettors.

-The offer rewards bettors with an cumulative £60 free bet within 24 hours of placing a modest £10 qualifying wager.
+The offer rewards bettors with an cumulative £100 in free bets by placing a modest £10 qualifying wager.

 Few comparable offers exist in the market.
-While some of the UK's best betting sites like Betfred, and William Hill provide enticing £40-£50 promotions, a £60 sign-up bonus sets a new industry benchmark.
+While some of the UK's best betting sites like Betfred, and William Hill provide enticing £40-£50 promotions, a potential £100 sign-up bonus sets a new industry benchmark.

 Generally, free bet promotions, especially those requiring small £10 qualifying bets, tend to range from £20 to £30.

-SpreadEx’s offer stands out further; unlike most bookies, punters can try their luck on spread markets.
-The promotion includes six £5 spread bets.
+SpreadEx’s offer stands out further; unlike most bookies, punters can try their luck on spread markets as two of your £10 free bets can be used on football spread bets.

 Furthermore, a 28-day expiry on free bet promotions is rare.
 This month, key Premier League and Champions League fixtures are plentiful.